vitorm04/request-limit-net-core/README.md

     });
 }
 ```
 And it's done, now our api has a request control.
-You can customize your configuration to follow specific rules, all options are listed here:
+You can customize your configuration to follow specifics rules, all the options are listed here:
 https://github.com/stefanprodan/AspNetCoreRateLimit